marbemac/ssrx/README.md

 ## `@ssrx/vite`

+> ❗ Remix is transitioning to Vite, so for Vite + React projects I now recommend Remix as the best-in-class option.

 The SSRx Vite plugin is barebones and (mostly) unopinionated by design.
 It can be used standalone, see the [`bun-react-router`](examples/bun-react-router/README.md), [`react-react-simple`](examples/react-router-simple/README.md), and